Starting Solids Introduction

 For simplicity’s sake, let’s divide this into four not-so-distinct phases:

-1. The Exploratory Phase: the first month ~ Month 6, or whenever you start[ed]
+1. The Exploratory Phase: ~6 months (lasts about a month from whenever you start[ed])

 This is a fun time of exploring new flavors, textures, and smells.
 We’re also getting used to sitting in a high chair and getting acquainted with bowls, bibs, and other appurtenances.
 Don’t expect your baby to get any significant calories from food during this phase; this first month is really just an intro.
-For the most part, he will continue to consume the same amount of milk or formula as before (sorry, boobs, you’re not off the hook yet). *You’ll receive an email about this phase just before the 6-month mark.
+For the most part, he will continue to consume the same amount of milk or formula as before (sorry, boobs, you’re not off the hook yet). *If you are a subscriber, you’ll receive an email about this phase just before the 6-month mark.

 2. Flavor Immersion: 7-9 months